Abrwt/Design-Document/README.md

 IDEA:
 -------------
-A web app that focuses on small scale store inventory menagement.
+A web app that focuses on small scale store inventory management.

 Features:
 -------------